Dsx2/HA-HisenseTVviaMQTT/README.md

 NOTE : I AM USING WIFI AND NOT ETHERNET, SO I AM INTENTIONALLY AVOIDING MAGIC PACKETS AND RELYING SOLEY ON MQTT.
 Not the best, but im not ready to run an ethernet cable mid guide.

+UPDATE: This didnt work, my tv has a WIFI Wake on LAN Setting - so i turned it on and used that instead.

 In configuration.yaml dump the following;
 ```
 switch: